Graduate Certificate in Interdisciplinary Disability Studies

-The University of Maine Center for Community Inclusion and Disability Studies is now offering a 4-course Graduate Certificate in Interdisciplinary Disability Studies.
+The University of Maine Center for Community Inclusion and Disability Studies is now offering a 3-course Graduate Certificate in Interdisciplinary Disability Studies.

-The certificate program is a progressive 12-credit graduate-level curriculum in which students from a variety of disciplines and professional backgrounds can study with students and professionals from other fields to acquire specialized knowledge in disability theory, policy and research.
+The certificate program is a progressive 9-credit graduate-level curriculum in which individuals from a variety of disciplines and professional backgrounds can study with students and professionals from other fields to acquire specialized knowledge in disability theory, policy and research.

-Four online asynchronous courses examine disability theory, policy, and practices that address disability needs, rights and interventions.
-The Graduate Certificate in Interdisciplinary Disability Studies provides a valuable credential for those currently working in or thinking of entering any aspect of disability practice, policy and research.
-The program is open to Maine residents and/or in-state students who have obtained a baccalaureate degree, including those who seek only the certificate; students who want to study in one or more of the courses without seeking the certificate; and students currently matriculated in masters and doctoral programs.
+Three online asynchronous courses examine disability theory, policy, and practices that address disability needs, rights and interventions.
+The Graduate Certificate in Interdisciplinary Disability Studies provides a valuable credential for those currently working in direct services (i.e., rehabilitation, nursing, social work or education); the creation of accessible environments and products (web designer, landscape architect, or engineer); or those interested in or involved with disability and human rights policy.
+The program is open to individuals who have obtained a baccalaureate degree, including those who seek only the certificate; individuals who want to study in one or more of the courses without seeking the certificate; and students currently matriculated in masters and doctoral programs.

 A few examples of individuals who would benefit from this sequence of study in the certificate program include the following:

 - An engineer interested in crafting sporting equipment for adaptive kayaking and canoeing;

 - An artist examining the changes in depiction of people with disabilities in painting;

 - An educator interested in progressive technology for educating students with disabilities in public education;